Calendar and Diary

 then the Calendar will (at least in the UK) display the month of December 2006 with the 25th selected and the events of the 25th visible.

-The events for each day are stored in the Data field of the FoxUser table.
+[Warning of missing resource file] The events for each day are stored in the Data field of the FoxUser table.
 The Calendar application will still work without the resource file but an unpleasant warning message is displayed before the calendar appears.

 Because the Calendar is a window within FoxPro you can use the standard functions to inspect its status.
 For example: